Ethical movement: In Britain

+In Germany

+Inspired by Adler's work in the United States and Coit's in the UK, a German Society for Ethical Culture was formed in Berlin by Wilhelm Foerster and Georg von Gizycki, and had as prominent members and organizers figures such as Friedrich W. Foerster, as well as August Döring, Ferdinand Tönnies, Friedrich Jodl, Theobald Ziegler, and Johannes Unold.
+It reached its peak in 1895, until the death of Gizycki precipitated its gradual decline, and momentum in the wider German secular movement largely shifted to the German Freethinkers League, founded in 1881, which shared many of the ethical societies' values and goals.
+The German Ethical Movement produced two regular journals: the Mitteilungen der Deutschen Gesellschaft für Ethik (Berlin 1894–95) and Ethische Kultur: Wochenschrift für Sozial-ethische Reformen (Ethical Culture: Weekly Journal for Social-Ethical Reforms).

+Whereas in the UK the Ethical movement organically evolved into a humanist movement, the German movement saw no such gradual transition.
+After the Freethinkers were programmatically stamped out and had their leaders executed by the Nazis, the Ethical/humanist movement in Germany would not reform until after German reunification in 1991.
+The humanist association Humanistischer Verband Deutschlands was founded in 1993 to promote humanism.

 Ethical perspective

 While Ethical Culturists generally share common beliefs about what constitutes ethical behavior and the good, individuals are encouraged to develop their own personal understanding of these ideas.
 This does not mean that Ethical Culturists condone moral relativism, which would relegate ethics to mere preferences or social conventions.
 Ethical principles are viewed as being related to deep truths about the way the world works, and hence not arbitrary.
 However, it is recognized that complexities render the understanding of ethical nuances subject to continued dialogue, exploration, and learning.

 While the founder of Ethical Culture, Felix Adler, was a transcendentalist, Ethical Culturists may have a variety of understandings as to the theoretical origins of ethics.
 Key to the founding of Ethical Culture was the observation that too often disputes over religious or philosophical doctrines have distracted people from actually living ethically and doing good.
 Consequently, "Deed before creed" has long been a motto of the movement.